reasonableprototype/reasonableprototype.github.io/_posts/2017-02-23-churn-analysis.md

 ---

 Survival analysis is an statistical method usually used in the medical field as it's useful in analysing the expected duration of time until an event happen.
-In HR analtyics, reporting on and predicting (hence preventing) employee churn (employee turn-over) is one of the important topics.
-With a data science and engineering team, I've built Survival Curves feature into the [OrgVue](https://orgvue.com) to help organisations to better understand when and where employee attrition is happening and plan and execute on retention programmes.
-This is an example of making sophisticated statistical analysis accessible through productisation.
+In HR analtyics, reporting on and predicting (thereby preventing) employee churn (employee turn-over) is one of the important topics.
+With a data science and engineering team, I've built Survival Curves feature into the [OrgVue](https://orgvue.com) that doesn't require data processing or writing codes to get an output.
+This feature now helps many organisations to better understand when and where employee attrition is happening and plan and execute on retention programmes.

 #### Process